Skip to main content

 5. Headache

 Since Vtama is a cream, you may be surprised to learn that headache is also a possible side effect.
-A small percentage of people in clinical trials reported headaches, including migraines and tension headaches, while using Vtama.
+A small percentage of people in clinical studies reported headaches, including migraines and tension headaches, while using Vtama.

 If you get an occasional headache, check with your pharmacist.
-They may be able to recommend an OTC pain reliever, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
+They may recommend an OTC pain reliever, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin).
 But some people may experience more persistent or painful headaches that make Vtama difficult to tolerate.
 In this case, reach out to your dermatologist for next steps.

 The bottom line